 - Read through the body text and assess its keyword density.
-Don’t cram it full of keywords (Google can spot this a mile off), but ensure you use your core keyword a handful of times and include synonyms and similar phrases in the article too.
+Don’t cram it full of keywords (Google can spot this a mile off), but ensure you use your core keyword a handful of times.
+Include semantic keywords - synonyms and related phrases competitors use - in the article too.

 - Proofread the content and check for run-on sentences and unnecessarily long paragraphs.
 Commercial content uses far shorter paragraphs than academic content.

 - See what your competitors are doing.
 Analyse their sites for semantically similar words which might form search terms you hadn’t previously considered – and then include them on your page.
 In a similar vein, incorporate semantically related words into your body text, too.
 Let’s say your business sells homemade bread.
 As well as the obvious search term “bread”, think about including alternative terms such as dough, bun, muffin and sandwich, too.
 (When we complete this process, we use software that scans competing sites and automatically picks up these words, but it’s also worth applying a common-sense approach).

 - On these enhanced pages, consider whether it is worth creating additional content.
 This will give your visitors more to read (obviously!) and potentially share, but also create more opportunities to include important keywords and semantically similar search terms.
 Above all, make sure any additional page content flows well and is easy to engage with.
 (When we complete this progress, we use Semrush to check the word count against the average word count of the top 10 competitors for each keyword – we then expand the pages that need it and keep those that don’t a similar length.)

 - Review the internal and external linking from each page.
 Consider adding links to other relevant on-page content where possible and for blog pages, consider adding one or two external links to relevant sources, statistics or quotes.

 - Add ALT texts to the images on each page.